MicrosoftDocs/azure-aks-docs/articles/aks/availability-zones-overview.md

 We recommend setting `--balance-similar-node-groups` parameter to `true` to maintain a balanced distribution of nodes across zones for your workloads during scale up operations.

 > [!NOTE]
+> * A number of nodepool options, including the type of SKU used, **cannot be changed** after the nodepool is created.
-> * Currently, balancing happens during scale up operations only.
-The cluster autoscaler scales down underutilized nodes regardless of the relative sizes of the node groups.
+> * Currently, autoscale balancing happens during scale up only.
+The cluster autoscaler scales down underutilized nodes regardless of the relative sizes of the node groups, but not below the value set by `--min-count`.

 Customers can also use [proximity placement groups](/azure/aks/reduce-latency-ppg) per nodepool/availability zone, to reduce latency between nodes by physically locating nodes close to each other.